Data Policy

 In addition, we would like to point out your right to object according to Art 21.
 DSGVO:

-Information about your right of objection according to Art.
+Information about your right to object according to Art.
 21 DSGVO

-You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Article 6 (1) sentence 1 (e) of the DSGVO (data processing in the public interest) and Article 6 (1) sentence 1 (f) of the DSGVO (data processing based on a balance of interests).
+You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Art.
+6 para.
+1 Sentence 1 lit. e) DSGVO (data processing in the public interest) and Article 6 para.
+1 Sentence 1 lit. f) of the GDPR (data processing based on a balance of interests).

-If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of asserting, exercising or defending legal claims.

 To what extent is there automated decision-making in individual cases, including profiling?

-In the context of accessing our website or in the context of contacting us via form or e-mail, we generally do not use fully automated automatic decision-making pursuant to Article 22 DSGVO.
-If we use these procedures in individual cases, we will inform you about this separately, provided this is required by law.
+In the context of accessing our website or in the context of contacting us by form or e-mail, we do not use fully automated decision-making in accordance with Article 22 DSGVO.
+If we use these procedures in individual cases, we will inform you separately if required by law.
 We do not process your data automatically with the aim of evaluating certain personal aspects (profiling).

 Is there an obligation for me to provide data?